 Wilk: I think it cuts both ways.
 Newness implies that real change is possible—that we could do something different—but it’s also a marketing tactic to sell the same thing again and again in new packaging.
 This reminds me of your [Barack] Obama piece from 2015, Hope and Change.
 You hired an actor to recreate Obama’s inaugural speech, but he gives us a vision of radical change instead of the platitudes he delivered in reality.

 Kline: That piece was about the possibility that Obama represented, and that so many of us believed in in 2008.
-He offered America a vision of himself, but it seemed like he didn’t really believe in it.
+He offered America a vision of a radically transformed country, but after he was elected, it seemed like he didn’t really believe in it.

 Wilk: Just yesterday I was talking about the “Yes We Can” slogan and how cringy and painful it is to think back to that time.
 Who was that “we” supposed to be?
 Was there a problem in that false collectivity?